Particle-antiparticle perturbation superhorizon crossing: baryogenesis, leptogenesis, magnetogenesis and darkogenesis: Summary and remarks

-In massive particles $X$ decay to baryons and leptons, their different kinematics and energy-momentum conservation establish a nontrivial electric current that creates a primordial magnetic field.
+Massive particles $X$ decay to charged baryons and leptons, their different kinematics and energy-momentum conservation establish a nontrivial electric current that creates a primordial magnetic field.
 Thus, baryogenesis, leptogenesis and magnetogenesis during the reheating epoch are closely related.
 Using the $\tilde\Lambda$CDM results of inflation and reheating studied in Refs.~\cite{Xue2023} and \cite{Xue2023a}, we find the lower and upper limits of (\ref{fmgt}) of the primordial magnetic field are consistent with observations today.

-Further studies are required to constrain the range (\ref{fmgt}) of primordial magnetic fields together with the constraints on other cosmological observables, like the tensor-to- scalar ratio $r$.
-We expect that our theoretical understanding and results will provide valuable insights into baryogenesis, leptogenesis and magnetogenesis of the Universe.
-The asymmetry of dark matter particles and antiparticles in the Universe will be a future subject.
+More studies are required to constrain the range (\ref{fmgt}) of primordial magnetic fields together with the constraints on other cosmological observables, like the tensor-to-scalar ratio $r$.